Cycling UK: Present-day activities

 Cycling UK works to encourage more people to take up cycling, to make cycling safer and more enjoyable, and to provide cyclists with the support and resources they need.
 Its activities vary from road safety promotion to the provision of organised cycling holidays.
-Cycling UK does not focus on competitive cycle sport, since that has its own organisation, British Cycling.
+Cycling UK does not focus on competitive cycle sport, since that has its own organisations, such as British Cycling, Cycling Time Trials, Road Records Association, etc.

 Cycling UK's successes have been a benchmarking project to spread best practice in cycle-friendly infrastructure design, and a grant of nearly £1 million to promote national standards for cycle training, standards Cycling UK helped to develop.
 In 2015, Cycling UK received funding of £1 million for their social outreach project, the Big Bike Revival.
 The Big Bike Revival ran over the summer of 2015 and held over 1,600 events throughout England, benefiting over 50,000 people by "reviving" people's old bikes and giving them the skills and confidence to cycle more.
 The project was awarded a further £500,000 by Cycling Minister Robert Goodwill in February 2016 to continue in summer 2016, and in June the Scottish Government awarded Cycling UK Scotland £450,000 to bring the Big Bike Revival to Scotland.

-Cycling UK is organised at district level, with Local Groups organising cycle rides on Sundays and during the week.
+Cycling UK is organised at district level, with local groups organising cycle rides on Sundays and during the week.
 The more leisurely rides are planned around café stops, the quality of the ride often being judged on the standard of the cakes.

 In 2008, the CTC Charitable Trust (formerly a part of the organisation charged with cycling development activities) launched the Cycle Champions programme.
 Using funding from the National Lottery's Wellbeing Fund, CTC employed 13 Community Cycling development Officers around England to promote cycling in all sectors of the community, particularly those not traditionally associated with cycling.
 They recruited 'Cycle Champions' within the community to work towards these goals as volunteers.